Israel halts Jewish visits to Al-Aqsa, says gunmen shot dead | Law-Order

 Israel halts Jewish visits to Al-Aqsa, says gunmen shot dead

-(Adds Al-Aqsa visits, Ben-Gvir, Palestinian Health ministry) By Maayan Lubell and Raneen Sawafta JERUSALEM/NEAR NABLUS, West Bank, April 11 (Reuters) - I srael halted visits by Jews and tourists to a flashpoint Jerusalem holy site on Tuesday and its military said soldiers shot dead two Palestinian gunmen in the occupied West Bank, as a wave of unrest showed no sign of subsiding.
+(Adds Palestinian group confirms militants) By Maayan Lubell and Raneen Sawafta JERUSALEM/NEAR NABLUS, West Bank, April 11 (Reuters) - I srael halted visits by Jews and tourists to a flashpoint Jerusalem holy site on Tuesday and its military said soldiers shot dead two Palestinian gunmen in the occupied West Bank, as a wave of unrest showed no sign of subsiding.

 JERUSALEM/NEAR NABLUS, West Bank, April 11 (Reuters) - I srael halted visits by Jews and tourists to a flashpoint Jerusalem holy site on Tuesday and its military said soldiers shot dead two Palestinian gunmen in the occupied West Bank, as a wave of unrest showed no sign of subsiding.
 Last week, an Israeli police raid at the Al-Aqsa Mosque compound, a tinder-box in the decades-old Israeli-Palestinian conflict, triggered rocket attacks from Gaza, south Lebanon and Syria that drew Israeli air and artillery strikes.